sourcegraph/handbook/content/engineering/incidents/index.md

 - Posts in #marketing for all customer-impact incidents and tag @marketing-incident.
 This will give marketing visibility into all issues and the team can determine how to respond/what action is necessary.
 It's okay that they don't respond right away -- most incidents do not require that of our marketing teammates.
 - Posts in #general if the issue is severe enough it’s better to err on broader internal communicationIn some cases, an issue is so severe we need to do executive level communication.
 - In these cases, the messenger loops in a member of @cs-leadership who will help by handling this.
 The messenger reminds them to include all department heads and for marketing to also include our director of global communication in addition to the head of marketing).
+- For security related issues they also follow [our security disclosure process](../../engineering/cloud/security/reporting-vulnerabilities#how-we-disclose-security-vulnerabilities)

 ### False positives